 The Willard Munger State Trail is a collection of multiple use trails between Hinckley and Duluth.
 It consists of interconnecting trails offering hiking, bicycling, in-line skating and snowmobiling.
 It highlights the picturesque scenery and rich history of East Central Minnesota.
 The trail follows the route of the railroad that saved many lives in the historic Hinckley and Cloquet fires in the nineteenth century

-Starting May 24, the South St. Louis Soil and Water Conservation District will be restoring a section of Sargent Creek that was impacted by the 2012 flood.
-Construction equipment will be restricted to 7 a.m. to 10 a.m. on weekdays only.
+- Construction equipment is restricted to 7 a.m. to 10 a.m. on weekdays only.
 If you use the trail during this time period, you may be temporarily delayed while construction vehicles are active.
-Signs will be posted.
+Signs are posted.